 Microsoft discontinued support for MS-DOS level programs starting with Windows 7.
-This has made the operation of Telecom/TT-Link and TrafMan on systems with a Windows 7 or later operating systems problematical, to say the least.
+This has made the operation of Telecom (from IRD) or TT-Link (from Diamond Traffic) and TrafMan on systems with a Windows 7 or later operating systems problematical, to say the least.
 However, it is possible to achieve functionality (with some limits) even on a Windows 7 computer by using what is known as a "DOS Emulator".